Discover these useful tips on air travel to and from China and how to get around once there, all in which could save you lots of time and energy.

 Beijing International Capital Airport is by far China’s biggest and busiest airport, serving over 65 million passengers in 2009.
 Located about 20 miles from the city, it opened in 1999 and got a major facelift and upgrade ahead of the 2008 Olympics.

 Note that Shanghai has two international airports (I wonder how many travelers miss their outgoing flights each year): Hongqiao International (SHA) is more efficient and closer to Shanghai than Pudong International (PVG), its more modern and sleeker cousin.

 But to boost business investment and tourism, the Chinese government is working hard to increase and upgrade the number of international airports throughout the country.
 For instance, both Guangzhou (CAN) and Shenzhen (SZX) international airports — located in the south near Hong Kong— see huge volumes of air traffic (but for now mostly serve Asian cities).

-International flights from US & Canada:
+International Flights from US & Canada:

 Hong Kong currently has more flights to and from North America compared to Beijing and Shanghai.
 Direct flights from the west coast take somewhere around 12-14 hours.
 Historically, round-trip flights from the west coast (e.g. LAX, SFO, Vancouver) cost around US$800-1200 during the low season.

-Check these airlines for direct flights to China:
+Airlines to check for direct flights to China:

 • American Airlines (AA)